-The VOICE's sexual violence prevention programs contain: definitions of consent, sexual assault, dating/domestic violence, and stalking; myths related to sexual violence on campus; information on the Georgia Tech Student Sexual Misconduct Policy; safe and positive options for bystander intervention; sexual violence prevention strategies; and ways to support a survivor.
+VOICE's sexual violence prevention programs contain definitions of consent, sexual assault, dating/domestic violence, and stalking; as well as information on the Georgia Tech Student Sexual Misconduct Policy; safe and positive options for bystander intervention; sexual violence prevention strategies; and ways to support a survivor.
 VOICE serves thousands of students each year with trainings, speakers, and awareness campaigns.
 As part of its comprehensive health programming, Georgia Tech requires first-year undergraduate and incoming transfer students to complete AlcoholEdu and Sexual Assault Prevention for Undergraduates as part of comprehensive health programming; all first-year graduate students are expected to complete the online Sexual Assault Prevention for Graduate Students course.
 Students can visit www.voice.gatech.edu to learn more about Georgia Tech's sexual violence prevention and response activities, or email voice@gatech.edu for more information.